ikurtz/ikurtz.github.io/README.md

 - Task 3: Troubleshoot errors associated with a pipeline on one of your Managed Controllers
 - Task 4 (BONUS): Manage the JUnit test results of a pipeline on one of your Managed Controllers

-## Introduction to the CloudBees Pipeine Explorer
+## Introduction to the CloudBees Pipeline Explorer
 The CloudBees Pipeline Explorer plugin offers a streamlined approach to troubleshoot pipelines and view logs.
 This plugin was developed with a focus on performance to improve your experience for log viewing, whether your log files are 5MB, 500MB, or even up to 5GB.

 The Pipeline Explorer can visualize the stages of your Pipelines in a tree view that lets you filter the logs by stages.
 The log viewport can be customized with user preferences for line numbers, displaying ANSI colors from the log text, word wrapping, and custom time formats for timestamps.